 expand the Components section

-3. Next, select Display.
-You must check the Name section to know your graphics card on the right.
+3. Select Display.
+Check the Name section to find your graphics card on the right.

 check the Name section